BerdyPango/ddns-client-aliyun/README.md

+## Scenarios
 For those who host their websites at home server, exposing their sites to external internet via a domain name registered from Aliyun.
 It's been annoying that they need to manually update the dns record whenever the ISP changed their home public IP address.

-This utility is built for those who:
+## Why should I use a ddns client rather than a ddns provider?
+If you:
-- Expect a lightweight tool running regularly to automate the process
+- Expect a lightweight tool running regularly to perform ddns
+- Expect a custom domain name instead of a given sub domain from ddns providers.
-- Do not want to register their real name at 3rd party ddns provider like [Oray](https://hsk.oray.com/) merely to get a ddns service with a given subdomain.
+- Do not want to provide ddns providers with your information merely to get a ddns service.
 - Have suffered the terrible network connection with the free of charge ddns providers outside mainland China.

 ## Limitations